 The truth is, 47% of people with BMIs that are considered overweight are healthy, while over 30% of people with "normal" BMIs aren't healthy, according to a study in the International Journal of Obesity.
 Plus, even if you're not healthy in every way, you can still be beautiful and happy, and you certainly don't deserve to be shamed.

 Benefits, to accept yourself as you are, increase your confidence level, heal your anxiety, focus on a healthy lifestyle and mindful eating rather than restricting yourself.
 Find a way to live healthier from both approaches, physically and mentally.
 Not by weight loss, whitening skin treatments, and the keto diet.

 Remember, Accept yourself as you are, your version; self-love matters a lot for a healthy mindset.
 And eat mindfully.

-Lastly, trust me that you will be the happiest and positive person on this earth.
+Lastly, trust me that you will be the happiest and most positive person on this earth.
 It would be best if you accepted yourself as you are.

 Another person's beauty is not the absence of your own -Alura Cein.

 But still, Do not forget Nutrition is the most essential.